-Commentary: School liaison programs can also provide a forum through which students, parents, faculty, and law enforcement officers can become acquainted, and, as a result, earn mutual respect.
+Commentary: School liaison programs can also provide a forum through which students, parents, faculty, and law enforcement officers can become acquainted and, as a result, earn mutual respect.
 Apart from the obvious benefits accruing to youths, such programs demonstrate to parents and faculty that the agency has a genuine interest in the community's youths.
 Visits to schools by liaison officers should be frequent (at least once a week), and efforts should be taken to have the same officer serve, on an ongoing basis, the same school so that students can come to recognize and identify with a particular liaison officer.
-Furthermore, such a program should be oriented toward serving students in primary grades.
-In addition, the use of liaison officers as security guards or hallway law enforcers should be avoided if at all possible.
+In addition, the liaison program should be oriented toward serving students in primary and elementary grades.
+The use of liaison officers as security guards or hallway monitors should be avoided if at all possible.
 By acting in such a capacity, liaison officers may irreparably damage the relationship of mutual trust they have established.
-However, if a violation of the law occurs within plain sight, the officer should take appropriate action.
-(O O O O O)

-44.2.11 A written directive governs the agency's participation in community recreational youth programs
+However, if a violation of the law occurs within plain sight, the officer should take appropriate action. $(0 \ 0 \ 0 \ 0 \ 0 \ 0)$ 44.2.11 A written directive governs the agency's participation in community recreational youth programs.
 Commentary: Law enforcement agencies should take an active leadership role in developing community recreational programs for juveniles.
-If a recreational program is needed but does not exist, the agency should be encouraged to organize one.
-However, once the program is established, it is best for the agency to turn over the management to professional recreational personnel or citizens' groups and allow agency personnel to participate in the program on a voluntary basis.
-(O O O O O)

-44.2.12 A written directive establishes procedures for the collection, dissemination, and retention of fingerprints, photographs, and other forms of identification pertaining to juveniles.
+If a recreational program is needed but does not exist, the agency is encouraged to organize one.
+However, once the program is established, it is best for the agency to turn over the management to professional recreational personnel or citizens' groups and allow agency personnel to participate in the program on a voluntary basis. $(0 \ 0 \ 0 \ 0 \ 0 \ 0)$ 44.2.12 A written directive establishes procedures for the collection, dissemination, and retention of fingerprints, photographs, and other forms of identification pertaining to juveniles.
 Commentary: The directive should establish the criteria used to justify the fingerprinting and photographing of juveniles.
 The retention and use of these materials should be strictly controlled.
-Moreover, for the purpose of this standard, "other forms of identification" includes physical samples from the suspect (hair, blood, urine, nails, breath, or stomach contents) and handwriting samples.
-(M M M M M M)

-- 44.2.13 A written directive establishes procedures for the collection, dissemination, and retention of agency records pertaining to juveniles, to include: - separation of adult and juvenile arrest and identification records; - provisions relating to court-ordered expungement of records; - provisions governing disposition of records when juveniles reach adult age; and - provisions for access to records on a need-to-know basis only.
+Moreover, for the purpose of this standard, "other forms of identification" include physical samples from the suspect (hair, blood, urine, nails, breath, or stomach contents) and handwriting samples.
+(M M M M M M) 44.2.13 A written directive establishes procedures for the collection, dissemination, and retention of agency records pertaining to juveniles, to include: - separation of adult and juvenile arrest and identification records; - provisions relating to court-ordered expungement of records; - provisions governing disposition of records when juveniles reach adult age; and - provisions for access to records on a need-toknow basis only.